OnionIoT/documentation/docs/bootloader/overview.md

 ## Guides

+These guides cover the Omega2’s new U-Boot bootloader.
+From here on we simply call it U-Boot.

 See the guides in this section:

 - [Upgrading an Omega2 module running the previous bootloader to the new bootloader](./upgrading-old-bootloader)